Apure: Legislative power

 The state legislature is the responsibility of the Legislative Council of Apure State, a unicameral parliament, elected by the people by direct and secret vote every four years, with the possibility of re-election for two consecutive periods, under a system of proportional representation of the population of the state and its municipalities.

 Municipalities and municipal seats

 Apure is made up of 7 municipalities and 26 parishes.
 The municipalities Páez and Rómulo Gallegos make up the Distrito del Alto Apure.

 Demographics

 With a population density of 7 inhabitants/km2, Apure is one of the most unpopulated states in the country.
-Extensive empty or almost uninhabited areas characterize its territory, traditionally affected by a strong emigration towards Aragua and the city of Caracas; nevertheless, the negative balance thrown by that phenomenon has been reverted when receiving an important flow of immigrants from the Venezuelan Andes and Colombia.
+Extensive empty or almost uninhabited areas characterize its territory, traditionally affected by a strong emigration towards Aragua and the city of Caracas; nevertheless, the negative balance thrown by that phenomenon has been reverted when receiving an important flow of emigrants from the Venezuelan Andes and immigrants from Colombia.

 The population is mostly concentrated in urban areas and 48% is made up of young individuals between 10 and 40 years of age.
 Its main cities are: San Fernando and Guasdualito.
 Its main towns are Achaguas, Biruaca, Bruzual, Mantecal, El Amparo, Elorza, La Victoria, Puerto Paez and San Juan de Payara.